spikar85/ha-hdd-addon/README.md

 # HA HDD Auto-Mount Add-on (prototype)

-Yes — this is possible on Home Assistant OS.

 This repository contains a **starter Home Assistant add-on** that mounts a secondary disk/partition at boot, without modifying your OS SSD configuration.

 ## What it does